dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

     python $METPLOTPY_BASE/metplotpy/plots/hovmoeller/hovmoeller.py $WORKING_DIR/custom_hovmoeller.yaml

-  In this example, this custom config file changes the title and axis labels.
-The caption magnification, caption weight, and title offset values were modified, resulting in the drastically different plot shown below.
-The user will need to experiment with these values to achieve the desired appearance.
+  In this example, this custom config file changes the title and date_start and date_end values.
+These changes are evident in the drastically different plot shown below.
+The user can experiment with the values in the custom_hovmoeller.yaml configuration file to achieve the desired appearance.

   .. image:: hovmoeller_custom_plot.png